 What level of performance do you want to reward?

-How will you differentiate pay progression to reflect different levels of performance?
+How will you differentiate pay progression to reflect different levels of performance and the expectation that good classroom teachers should expect to reach the maximum of their pay range within five years?